Quick facts

 Why Rummu Is a ‘Tallinn Trip Highlight’ for the Right Traveler

-It’s not a museum and it’s not a traditional “sight.”
-It’s a place you go for atmosphere, photos, and the feeling of stumbling into something unexpected.
+It’s not a museum and it’s not a traditional ‘sight.’
+It’s a place you go for atmosphere, photos, and the feeling of stumbling into something unexpected — a landscape that’s equal parts beautiful and slightly post-apocalyptic.
+That makes it a brilliant contrast to a few days of medieval lanes and seafront cafés in Tallinn: where the city is polished and historic, Rummu is raw, strange and modern in its origins.

 What to Do There

-- If you’re visiting in warm season and conditions allow: plan a swim day (only where permitted)
+- If you’re visiting in warm season and conditions allow, many people make it a swim day — but only where it’s permitted and safe

 Best Season